opentorah/opentorah/docs/Rant.md

-and use DocBook XSLT [stylesheets](https://github.com/docbook/xslt10-stylesheets) executed by [Saxon](http://www.saxonica.com/products/products.xml) to process DocBook into HTML, XSL-FO and EPUB, and [FOP](https://xmlgraphics.apache.org/fop/) to futher process XSL-FO to PDF.
+and use DocBook XSLT [stylesheets](https://github.com/docbook/xslt10-stylesheets) executed by [Saxon](http://www.saxonica.com/products/products.xml) to process DocBook into HTML, XSL-FO and EPUB, and [FOP](https://xmlgraphics.apache.org/fop/) to further process XSL-FO to PDF.

 I'd like to be able to insert a formula into the remarks now and then.